About

 Governance Committees

 2. Authority.
-The Board of Directors of IFMA authorizes the Governance Committee, within the scope of its roles and responsibilities, to:
+The Board of Directors of IFMA authorizes the Governance Committee, within the scope of its roles and responsibilities, to assist the Board in maintaining effective governance practices by:

 4. Meetings.
 Meetings will be conducted at a minimum of once a year or more often if called by the Committee Chair.
 The Chair will develop an agenda to be distributed to the committee members ten days prior to each meeting.
 The Chair is responsible for overseeing the operation of the committee, chairs the meetings in cooperation with the association staff and coordinates meetings, both physical and virtual.